The Eiffel Tower needs no introduction, but that won’t stop us.

 Construction on the Eiffel Tower began in 1887 as preparations were underway for the 1889 World’s Fair.
 Despite heaps of criticism from the most influential quarters of the Parisian who’s-who, and many competing proposals for the project, what we know as the Eiffel Tower was completed and has gone on to become the global symbol of Paris.

 Tickets will allow you to take the stairs or an elevator up the tower for an unparalleled look over Paris.
 There are several options for dining and the better ones, of course, require a reservation, but there are takeaways on the first level if you can’t wait for something better than sandwiches.
-If you’d rather eat with your feet on the ground, there are lots of cafés nearby for lunch or dinner that have a view of the Iron Lady.
+If you’d rather eat with your feet on the ground, there are a few cafés nearby for lunch or dinner that have a view of the Iron Lady (most are not recommended so stick to our Eiffel Tower neighborhood guide here.)
 Oh, and one more thing.
-Before you leave, make sure to see it twinkle at night; every full hour after sunset for 5 minutes.
+Before you leave, make sure to see it twinkle at night; on the hour after sunset for 5 minutes.

-There’s also a champagne ‘bar’ (more like a takeaway window, no seating), a restaurant in a bubble (the most accessible in terms of price and reservations, except standing up with a sandwich from the takeaway station), as well as other, fancier restaurants.
+There’s also a champagne ‘bar’ (more like a takeaway window, no seating), a wine bar (in the summer it’s in a bubble) which is the most accessible in terms of price and reservations — except standing up with a sandwich from the takeaway station, as well as Madame Brasserie (first level) and le Jules Verne (2nd level).
 You can also find historical exhibits about the construction of the Iron Lady and of course, the requisite gift shops.
-In the winter, you can even skate around on an ice rink.
+In the winter, you can even skate around on an ice rink (sometimes) in the winter (if it’s not there, look to the Montparnasse Tower, they have been putting up ice rinks recently on the roof).
 There’s something for everyone, except those afraid of heights.
 Sorry!

 Visiting the Eiffel Tower is something every aspiring Parisian should do at least once, and for those wanting a repeat or an alternative type of visit, check it out at sunset to see the city begin to twinkle and the tower broadcast it’s golden glow.